jerryhgladinet/docs/admin/source/chapter03.rst

     There are two ways in the system to generate PDF preview.
 This setting will force the system to use one way or the other.
 For example, force it to use Ghostscript to generate PDF preview.

+**Preview pdf files with browser builtin viewer**

+    When selected, the PDF file will be rendered in the web browser on the web browser side.
+Otherwise, it is rendered on the server side first and shown to the end user in browser.

 **Retrieve avatar from third party service (i.e. Google)**